cppalliance/cppalliance.github.io/_posts/2025-04-08-Joaquins2025Q1Update.md

 }
 ```
 The library is ready for official review, which I plan to ask for in April.
 Chris Mazakas
-is helping with a very useful vckpg registry so that future reviewers can
+is helping with a very useful vcpkg registry so that future reviewers can
 download and install candidate Boost.Bloom and dependencies with minimal hassle via vcpkg.

 ### Presentation at using std::cpp 2025